World Aids Day

 HIV/AIDS and Mental Illness

 Human Immunodeficiency Virus (HIV) is a blood-borne virus transmitted through sexual intercourse, breast-feeding and intravenous drug use that results in severe flu-like symptoms until the immune system is almost completely destroyed, further resulting in a related condition known as acquired immune deficiency syndrome (AIDS).
-Once AIDS is diagnosed in an individual, AIDS-defining infectious diseases such as Kaposi’s sarcoma, toxoplasmosis of the brain, mycobacterium, esophageal candidiasis, extra pulmonary Cryptococcus, HIV-related encephalopathy, and many others are the mainstay reasons for mortality in patients diagnosed with AIDS.
+Once AIDS is diagnosed in an individual, AIDS-defining infectious diseases such as Kaposi’s sarcoma, toxoplasmosis of the brain, mycobacterium, esophageal candidiasis, extrapulmonary Cryptococcus, HIV-related encephalopathy, and many others are the mainstay reasons for mortality in patients diagnosed with AIDS.
 This deadly virus not only wreaks havoc on the physical body but also can lead to many mental health disorders.
-According to the National Institutes of Health, people with HIV have an increased risk for developing mood, anxiety, and cognitive disorders and are twice as likely to live with depression as those who do not have HIV.
+According to the National Institutes of Health, people with HIV have an increased risk of developing mood, anxiety, and cognitive disorders and are twice as likely to live with depression as those who do not have HIV.
 It is important to always recognize how this disorder can truly affect the mentality of an individual.

 Depression and HIV